pratikpahuja/account-transaction-service/README.md

 - Java 21
 - Docker

+### Missing
+- Business exceptions are not translated to view exception, which can further be mapped to appropriate http response codes.

 ### Design Considerations
 - Amount fields support only till 2 decimal places at the moment.
 - Added `getCustomers` & `getAuditLogs`